miraj00/miraj00/README.md

 You can check my portfolio at : https://miraj00.github.io/  for all my project works.

 Feel free to reach me for any question or even a small talk.
-It doesn't have to be only for job offerings !!
+It doesn't have to be only for job offer !!

 Thank you !!